 - Home instructor’s guide.
-This is your teacher’s manual, with pacing guide, oral mental math exercises, and daily lesson plans.
+This is your teacher’s manual, with pacing guide, oral mental math exercises, and daily lessons.

 - Textbook.
 You use the textbook (along with using hands-on manipulatives) to teach each concept to your child and have her solve a few practice problems before working independently.

 - Workbook.
-After the textbook lesson, your child then completes the corresponding section in the workbook.
+After the textbook, your child completes the corresponding section in the workbook.

 For your child to reap all the benefits of Singapore Math, you do need to actively teach each lesson and make sure you understand the math concepts yourself.
-Don’t worry if math wasn’t your best subject, though—you’ll likely learn a lot yourself as your work through the program, and the home instructor’s guides lay out each lesson for you.
+The daily lessons provide a guide, but they are not scripted.
+You may need to put some time into understanding the lessons and working through the way that Singapore presents the concepts, especially in the upper grades.
+Don’t worry if math wasn’t your best subject, though—you’ll likely learn a lot yourself as your work through the program, and the home instructor’s guides provide a great starting point.

 How much does Singapore Math cost?